 Before filling in an application for public aid (subsidy, financing, employment bonus, etc.), it is first of all necessary to be aware that this aid is granted by more than thirty different public institutions.
 The granting conditions can, therefore, vary significantly from one aid to another.
 The criteria can be different between two institutions!
 The criteria can even be different from one aid to another within a single institution.
-Therefore, the importance of systematically verifying the grant conditions before applying for the aid you want.
+Therefore, the importance of systematically verifying the grant conditions (and reimbursement conditions !) before applying for the aid you want.

 To maximise your chances of obtaining a subsidy, we've gathered the essential points to keep in mind when planning a request for public aid for your company, whether it is granted by European, federal, regional, municipal or Community institutions.

 A basic principle shared by all public aids is that the conditions for granting are based on elimination.
 To obtain a subsidy, you must meet all of the granting conditions.
 If you fulfil 9 of the 10 required conditions, you will not be eligible for the allowance.
 There’s no point in filling out a request file.